You want smart political talk without the meltdowns?

 What are some other examples that we've seen, Jason?

-Well, particularly with elections, you you see a lot of advocacy for some very specific things and a lot of the gay rights issues and uh they they call it you know the human rights and and other things,
+Well, particularly with elections, you see a lot of advocacy for some very specific things in a lot of the gay rights issues and they call it the human rights and other things.

-but it really has taken over uh a major portion of what they're doing is advocacy for some gay rights issues that maybe I think parents and students and teachers would be uh a little bit surprised on.
+But it really has taken over a major portion of what they're doing is advocacy for some gay rights issues that maybe I think parents and students and teachers would be a little bit surprised on.

 Yeah, we can't talk a lot about it today because it's an ongoing investigation we're doing of the American Federation of Teachers.

-You pointed out certainly that they're pouring a lot more uh of their money into or teachers' money into elections.
+You pointed out certainly that they're pouring a lot more of their money into, or teachers' money into elections.

-Uh we also know that they uh wasted a million dollars in uh teacher pension money uh on counterfeit COVID supplies from China, and there's gonna be some very interesting reports on deals and agreements that Randy Weingarten has signed with cronies and that even benefits family members uh in the uh city or state of New York.
+And there's going to be some very interesting reports on deals and agreements that Randy Weingarten has signed with cronies and that even benefit family members in the city or state of New York.

-Yeah, that it again, it it there are certain requirements and things that they do in terms of what they publicly disclosed, but the amount of money that's flowing and then going into elections.
+Again, there are certain requirements and things that they do in terms of what they publicly disclose, but the amount of money that's flowing and then going into elections is pretty shocking.

-Yeah, so one of the other themes that we are developing in this report that I find fascinating is sort of the alliance between the teachers unions and the Biden administration.
+So one of the other themes that we are developing in this report that I find fascinating is sort of the alliance between the teachers' unions and the Biden administration.

 That's not a surprise.